 Place Fernand Cocq, 23

-If there aren’t any zero-waste shops near you, no need to panic!
-There are ways to buy planet-friendly in a regular supermarket.
+If you don't have any of these zero-waste shops close by, no need to panic!
+There are ways to buy more planet-friendly in a regular supermarket.
 Here I share with you my tips.